 Made for: Small business owners of all kinds looking to learn more about marketing on a budget.

 John Jantsch has been running this weekly podcast for more than a decade, interviewing experts, authors, and thought leaders.

-There’s so much valuable content here on subjects in all areas of marketing.
-The podcast dives deep into the technical, like getting more results from Google Ads, as well as the more abstract, like building a memorable brand or and the role of authenticity in marketing.
+There’s so much valuable content on subjects in all areas of marketing.
+They dive deep into the technical, like getting more results from Google Ads, as well as the more abstract, like building a memorable brand or and the role of authenticity in marketing.

-You’ll not only learn how to differentiate yourself from the competition and make your business truly unique, but also to check out content covering everything from new trends in marketing (like voice search) to increasing productivity.
+You’ll not only be able to learn how to differentiate yourself from the competition and make your business truly unique, but check out content covering everything from new trends in marketing (like voice search) to increasing productivity.

 Noteworthy episode: How GDPR Highlights How We Should Be Marketing

 3. Vanguard by Shopify Studios

 Hosted by: Anshuman Iddamsetty

 Made for: People interested in the inspiring stories, struggles, and successes of unexpected entrepreneurs.